pstat197/module1-biomarker/README.md

 This is the template repository for the module 1 group assignment conducting a proteomic analysis of serum data to identify possible early detection biomarkers of autism spectrum disorder (ASD).

 Data for this assignment come from Hewitson *et al.* (2021). *Blood biomarker discovery for autism spectrum disorder: A proteomic analysis.* PLoS One.
 2021 Feb 24;16(2):e0246581. doi: 10.1371/journal.pone.0246581.
-Data are publicly available and were accessed on August 19, 2022.
+Data are publicly available and were initially accessed on August 19, 2022.

 ### Repository contents